GMaciag/scColon/Part 0. Prerequisites/Enviroment setup and necessary packages.md

 ```
 bash ~/miniconda.sh -b -p $HOME/miniconda
 ```
 Default should be good enough, but if you prefer to set things up manually, then run the above line without the `-b` and `-p` options.
 The installer will prompt you: `Do you wish the installer to initialize Miniconda3 by running conda init?`.
 Enter `yes`.

 With conda installed, we can begin configuring the environment we will need for work.

-Create the a new environment to work in (where `GitHubTest` is the name of your new environment)
+Create a new environment to work in (where `GitHubTest` is the name of your new environment)
 ```
 conda create -n GitHubTest python=3.6
 ```